bushblade/WillAdamsDotDev/src/content/articles/javascript-closures.md

 draft: false
 ---

 Closures are a fundamental concept in JavaScript that often baffle newcomers.
 However, once grasped, they can become a powerful tool in a developer's toolkit.
-Let's dive in!

 ## What is a Closure? 🔍